 |

-RTFC now uses Microsoft Word's import filter to import PDF files.
+For importing PDF files, RTFC now uses Microsoft Word's own import

-The prerequisite for this is an installed version of Microsoft Word
+filter.
+This requires an installed version of Microsoft Word 2016

-from 2016 onwards.
-Word offers excellent support for tagged PDF files
+or later.
+Word offers excellent support for tagged PDF files as well

-converted to other formats in one step, with most of the formatting
+converted to other formats in a single step, with most formatting

-via RTFC's previous text import.
-In some cases, however, it may
+previous text import.
+In some cases, however, it can still be advisable

-be advisable to convert the files into an RTF file first and post-process
+to first convert the files to an RTF file and revise them, especially

-them.
-Especially with sensitive target formats such as Braille, where
+for sensitive target formats such as Braille, where every character

 |